viktorgullmark/exilence-next/README.md

 ## Contributing with development

 If you want to help with development we gladly accept pull-requests.
-To set up the project, install the latest angular-cli and node version.
+Run the following to get started with the client:

 ```
 npm install